Photo: Unknown (prototype asset) / project prototype

 Price: ¥80,000–600,000/night (~€490–3,672) | Location: 45th–53rd floors, Midtown Tower, Roppongi

-The Ritz-Carlton Tokyo occupies the highest floors of the Midtown Tower (the tallest tower in Tokyo at the time of construction, 2007) — the extraordinary views (248 meters), the excellent Hinoki restaurant (Japanese kaiseki at the highest level), and the most comprehensive spa in any Tokyo luxury hotel (the Indoor pool with the extraordinary city view is the finest hotel pool in Tokyo).
-The Roppongi location provides direct access to the extraordinary Roppongi Hills and National Art Center museum complex.
+The Ritz-Carlton Tokyo occupies the highest floors of the Midtown Tower (the tallest tower in Tokyo at the time of construction, 2007) — sweeping views from 248 meters, the excellent Hinoki restaurant (Japanese kaiseki at the highest level), and one of the most comprehensive spas in any Tokyo luxury hotel (the indoor pool with its city view ranks among the best hotel pools in Tokyo).
+The Roppongi location provides direct access to Roppongi Hills and the National Art Center museum complex.

 Mandarin Oriental Tokyo — Nihonbashi